Bad-ptr/persp-mode.el/README.md

   7. `noauto` argument;
 if this function return not nil -- the default after-match action will be run, which will set perspective parameters and an auto flag if needed.

 Only the name string(first argument) is required.
-All other arguments could be ommited or combined in any way you like.
+All other arguments could be omitted or combined in any way you like.

 The `def-auto-persp` function creates an auto persp definition and adds it to the `persp-auto-persp-alist`.
 If a definition with same name already exists it will be replaced.
 If you want to delete a definition pass `t` as the `:delete` parameter.
 Unless you pass `t` as the `:dont-pick-up-buffers` argument all existing buffers will be checked against the new auto persp definition.